JeffIrwin/syntran/README.md

 // ]
 ```

-Indices for higher rank arrays are separated by commas:
+Indices for higher-rank arrays are separated by commas:
 ```rust
 array[3,2,1];
 // 0